Huawei in talks to buy Israeli cyber company HexaTier: sources

-TEL AVIV Chinese smartphone maker Huawei [HWT.UL] is negotiating the acquisition of Israeli start-up HexaTier, whose technology secures databases in the cloud, industry sources in the two countries said on Tuesday.
+TEL AVIV (Reuters) - Chinese smartphone maker Huawei [HWT.UL] is negotiating the acquisition of Israeli start-up HexaTier, whose technology secures databases in the cloud, industry sources in the two countries said on Tuesday.

 The sources, who asked not to be identified, said the deal was expected to go through soon.